buqingyi/buqingyi_sciencewebsite/README.md

 **3. Comparative analysis of Streptococcus pathogens and commensals with a combination of computational biology and microbiology approaches to identify pathogen-related genetic elements**

-**4. Molecular identification of P.aeruginosa epidemic strains in clinical samples to prevent nosocomial infections**
+**4. Molecular identification of Pseudomonas aeruginosa epidemic strains in clinical samples to prevent nosocomial infections**

 **5. Collabration projects with other teams by providing analyses with well-established methods, such as microbiome investigation, functional genomics analysis or deep sequencing data analysis**